 He that turneth away his ear from hearing the law, even his prayer shall be abomination.

 How do you listen to preaching?
 It will affect your life.
 If you neglect or reject preaching, God will hate and reject your prayers.
 This is a sober warning for your future success.
+If God is against everything you do, including your prayers, no amount of effort will work.

 Do you attend every church service you can?
 Do you pray and prepare before arriving?
 Do you stay focused and absorb as much as possible?
 Do you review what you heard?
 Do you meditate on the subject?
 Do you examine yourself for changes the lesson called for?